Drystan-Furor/essential/README.md

 # Challenge: Change for a dollar game

 > The objective of the game is to enter enough change to equal exactly one U.S. dollar.
-Feel free to change this game for
+Feel free to change this game
+> for
 > your country's currency.
 It still works.
 Create a program that asks the user to enter the quantities of the following
 > coins.
 You'll ask them how many pennies they would like, how many nickels, how many dimes, and how many quarters.
-Then,
+> Then,
 > your program is going to count the value of all of the change that they suggested.
-If the change equals exactly one U.S.
+If the change equals exactly one
+> U.S.
 > dollar, then they win the game.
 If it's more than one U.S. dollar, then tell them that it's more than $1 and how much
 > they went over.
 If it's less than one U.S. dollar, tell them how much they went under.
+***

+# Challenge: Roll the die game
+In this challenge, I'll exercise my knowledge of loops by creating a Roll the Die game.
+The objective of this game is to travel the entire game board of 20 spaces within five die rolls.
+Note that a die has six sides, and each side contains a number between one and six.
+My program will automatically roll the die and advance the player that number of spaces on the game board.